-- These withdrawals are normally used as a last resort.
-Taking a hardship withdrawal will reduce the size of your retirement nest egg, and the funds you withdraw will no longer grow tax deferred.
+- Taking a hardship withdrawal will reduce the size of your retirement nest egg, and the funds you withdraw will no longer grow tax deferred.

 - Hardship withdrawals are generally subject to federal (and possibly state) income tax.
-A 10 percent federal penalty tax may also apply if you’re under age 59½.
-As mentioned above, the penalty tax may be lifted for Coronavirus-related withdrawal.
+A 10% federal penalty tax may also apply if you’re under age 59½.
+As mentioned above, the penalty tax may be lifted for Coronavirus related withdrawal.
 (If you make a hardship withdrawal of your Roth 401(k) contributions, only the portion of the withdrawal representing earnings will be subject to tax and penalties.)

-With the Relief package signed, it will now take some time to understand all the impacts to retirement plan rules, as well as time for plan administrators to make the necessary changes to accommodate the changes.
+Once the Relief package is signed it will take some time to understand all the impacts to retirement plan rules, as well as time for administrators to make the necessary changes to accommodate the changes.
 Please work with your plan administrator, accountant and lawyer before taking any action.

 The AIA Trust is here to help

 All rights reserved.
-This article is prepared and published by Broadridge Investor Communication Solutions, Inc. Copyright 2019 to help keep you up to date on the issues that may affect your financial well-being.
-The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
-You should contact your insurance, legal, tax or financial professional regarding your circumstance.
+This article is prepared and published by Broadridge Investor Communication Solutions, Inc. Copyright 2020 to help keep you up to date on the issues that may affect your financial well-being.

 This article has been written for general information purposes only.
 This material does not constitute an offer or solicitation of any kind and is not intended, and should not be relied upon, as investment, tax, legal, or financial advice or services.

-* The 51-year history reference applies exclusively to AXA Equitable Life Insurance Company.
+* This reference applies exclusively to Equitable Life Insurance Company.